Asbestos Awareness Course Practice Test: Mock Questions for the UK UKATA Exam

 Serpentine referred to as white asbestos ( chrysotile)

-Until its ban in the UK in 1985, asbestos was mainly used to manufacture textured finishing, thermal insulation, Insulating boards, rope, cement sheets and pipes.
+Until its ban in the UK in 1985, asbestos was mainly used to manufacture textured finishing, thermal insulation, insulating boards, rope, cement sheets, pipes and car parts.

 Asbestos was mined in the USA, USSR, Canada, South Africa and Australia as well as many other countries.
 It is still used today in third world countries.